Best Dining Plan Character Meals

-This list of the best-value Character Meals at Walt Disney World will help you maximize your value on the Disney Dining Plan as it ranks the character meals that would be the most expensive if you were paying out of pocket.
-Eating at these Disney character meals gets you the most bang for your buck and saves you the most money on the Disney Dining Plan, because these are normally the most expensive meals.
+This list of the best-value Character Meals at Walt Disney World will help you maximize your value on the Disney Dining Plan.
+Eating at these character restaurants gets you the most bang for your buck and saves you the most money on the Disney Dining Plan, because these are normally the most expensive meals.
 Even if you’re doing “Free Dining” it’s good to know you’ve put your credits to good use, and that’s what we’ll help you do here.

 For those confused as to why you’d want to eat at the most expensive restaurants possible when on the Disney Dining Plan to “save” more money, it’s really quite simple: since you pre-pay a set daily amount for the Disney Dining Plan, regardless of where you eat, you get the most value out of the Disney Dining Plan if you eat at restaurants that would be more expensive if you were paying out of pocket.

-4. Chef Mickey’s Dinner (menu) – Chef Mickey’s is often-considered the second-most difficult reservation dining reservation to get, right after Cinderella’s Royal Table in Cinderella Castle.
+4. Chef Mickey’s Dinner – Chef Mickey’s is often-considered the second-most difficult reservation dining reservation to get, right after Cinderella’s Royal Table in Cinderella Castle.
 This is primarily because it features “Mickey” right in the name of the restaurant, and it’s the only character meal where you can meet Mickey Mouse, Minnie Mouse, Donald Duck, Goofy, and Pluto.
 Its location (outside the parks but at a monorail resort) also increases demand.
-Food quality, however, does not play much of a part, as the food here is generally considered pretty good, but not great.
-Dinner is served buffet-style and offerings include (but are not limited to) roasted chicken, carved beef, and side items with a dessert bar that includes a sundae bar.

 So there you have it–the top character meals on the Disney Dining Plan if you’re looking to maximize your value.
 Although this list provides the absolute best value character meals at Walt Disney World, this is not necessarily the list of the “best” character meals on property.
 If you’re more concerned with booking the best meals, we recommend using this list as a starting point, but also reading some reviews of different restaurants.

 Hopefully this list helps you get more bang for your buck on the Disney Dining Plan.
 Check out our Value-Maximizing tips for Counter Service restaurants, Table Service Restaurants, and Most Cost-Effective Disney Snacks to get even more value out of the Disney Dining Plan!
-If you have any tips to maximize your value at other Table Service restaurants, please share them in the comments!
+Looking for Disney trip planning tips?
+Make sure to read our Walt Disney World Trip Planning Guide.